 Casa de Amigos maintains a 4,000 sq. ft.
 Senior Center where people can come together for a balanced program of social, educational, health and recreational activities.
+In 2020, Casa de Amigos was awarded the management and operations contract for the Midland and Southeast Senior Centers, providing the opportunity to serve older adults throughout Midland.
 Seniors are encouraged to participate in three to five activities a day including use of the exercise room, arts and crafts, games, informational presentations, and a hot lunch.
-It is a relaxed atmosphere where clients can comfortably approach staff with other social service needs.
-Many of the seniors take advantage of health screenings through the Health and Wellness Program.
+All centers have a relaxed atmosphere where clients can comfortably approach staff with social service needs.
+Many of the seniors take advantage of health screenings through the Health & Wellness Program.

 Citywide Community Services Program

-This department provides comprehensive assessments to identify the needs of clients.
+This program provides comprehensive assessments to identify the needs of clients.
 Once needs are identified, they are addressed through services offered at Casa de Amigos.
 Cases that go beyond the scope of services offered by Casa de Amigos are referred to partner agencies.
-The goal of Social Services is to address immediate needs.
+The goal of Social Services is to address immediate needs and work toward self sufficiency.

 Services provided include: